Smoking laws and businesses

 On 1 July 2019, changes were made to the Tobacco Control Act 2002 including the regulation of cigarette vending machines.

-Cigarette vending machines are not permitted in areas of a liquor licensed premises where a child (someone under the age of 18) or children supervised by a parent, guardian or spouse, can enter or spend time there.
+Cigarette vending machines are not permitted in areas of a liquor licensed premises where a child (someone under the age of 18) or children supervised by a parent, step-parent or guardian can enter or spend time there.

 Tobacco vending machines must only be located in a designated child-free area.